Welfare – Policies & Procedures

 The club has now adopted the Safeguarding policies as set out by our governing body Scottish Athletics – these were adopted at the Committee Meeting dated Monday 5th July 2021.
 These safeguarding policies and procedures, the corresponding safeguarding regulations as well as the Codes of Conduct, safe recruitment guidance and the Safeguarding Toolkit contain up-to-date guidelines for clubs and individuals.

-If you would like further information about any of the policies below, please contact Alison Macrae (Club Welfare Officer).
+If you would like further information on the policies below, please contact David McColl (Club Welfare Officer) at invernessharrierswelfare@gmail.com.

 SAFEGUARDING REGULATIONS AND POLICY